Battle of Wolgast: Battle

-Christian IV of Denmark-Norway with his navy.
-The painting by Vilhelm Marstrand depicts him at the Battle of Colberger Heide, 1644.

 On 11 August, Christian IV of Denmark-Norway with 7,000 troops landed on Usedom, separated from the town of Wolgast by the Peenestrom sound, and occupied the island.
 At the mouth of the sound, the Imperial occupation forces since February had constructed a sconce at Peenemünde, which was taken by Christian IV's troops.

 On 14 August (O.S.)/24 August (N.S.), they took over Wolgast meeting no resistance.
 After the Imperial garrison was expelled, Christian IV was met by an overwhelming support of the local population to turn Wolgast into a fortress like Stralsund.
 Reinforcements were on their way from Sweden.

 Christian IV then awaited Wallenstein, who withdrew from the siege of Stralsund and was heading east to face the Danish force.
 The battlefield Christian had chosen was half a mile west of the town, secured by the coast and marshes.

 Christian IV had 5,000-6,000 troops on the battlefield, including 1,500 cavalry and some 400 Scots from the Donald Mackay regiment, and the infantry organized in six regiments.
 Wallenstein advanced with a force of 7,000-8,000 troops, consisting of 33 infantry companies, 20 cuirassier companies, and 11 guns.

 Wallenstein attacked on 22 August (O.S.) / 2 September (N.S.).
 He wiped out the Danish flank, killing 1,000 of Christian IV's troops and capturing another 600.
 Thereafter, he was able to retake the town, where 500 Danish troops were now isolated from the main army and had no choice but to surrender.
 Thereby, Wolgast with its residence of the Pomeranian dukes was badly burned and looted.
 Only nightfall allowed for Christian IV and some of his troops to retreat and board their vessels.